 6.9.2 Solution details

 Basically, the DC AS/AF is authenticated based on the description in clause 13 or clause 12 of TS 33.501.
 The AF authorization is based on clause 13 or clause 12 or local configuration at the NEF.
 In addition, the solution describes detail procedure to authorize an DC AS/AF to subscribe to DC event or control DC session in IMS network.
-The solution assumes the DC specific authorization policies are preconfigured in HSS/UDM or NEF, and the authorization decision will be made by NEF/DCSF based on DC AS properties, DC related services and other conditions.
+The solution assumes the DC specific authorization policies are preconfigured in HSS or NEF, and the authorization decision will be made by NEF/HSS based on DC AS properties, DC related services and other conditions.

-Editor's Note: Alignment with SA2 is FFS

 6.9.2.1 Procedure of DC AS authorization for DC event subscription

 Precondition:

-- Authorization policies are provisioned in NEF/HSS/UDM.
+- Authorization policies are provisioned in NEF/HSS.

 Figure 6.9.2.1-1 DC AS authorization for DC event subscription